Praqma/MonKit-Plugin/docs/index.md

 ---
 layout:            default
-organization: praqma
+organization:      Praqma
+repo:              MonKit-Plugin
+github-issues:     true
+javadoc:           true
-repo: monkit-plugin
+jenkins-component: monkit-plugin
+jenkins-jira:      monkit
 ---

-The MonKit plugin is used to display charts of data delivered in XML compliant with [monkit.xsd](http://code.praqma.net/schemas/monkit/1.0.1/monkit.xsd).
+The MonKit plugin is used to display charts of data delivered in XML compliant with [monkit.xsd](schemas/1.0.1/monkit.xsd).
 Monkit also has a small Java API you can use to produce the XML.
 {: .cuff}

-For clients who wish to see the graphs produced by MonKit.
-Access to google API site is required.
-Since it uses the graphing engine to create the charts.
-If you do not have access to the internet from the machine you're browsing the job, you can use version 0.2.4
+This plugin uses Googles graphing engine.
+Your Jenkins master should be able to access google's API on the internet.
 {: .warning }

 The idea of this plugin is to make it easy to display graphs of data.
 If data is presented in xml complying to the